2006 Asian Games: Participating National Olympic Committees

 All 45 OCA members participated in the Games, including Iraq which returned to compete after its suspension was lifted.
 Iraq last competed at the 1986 Asian Games and was suspended from 1990 until 2004 due to the Gulf War.
 The number in parentheses indicates the number of participants that the National Olympic Committee contributed.

+Number of athletes by National Olympic Committees (by highest to lowest)

 Sports

 The sport events contested at the 2006 Asian Games are listed below.
 Officially there are 46 disciplines from 39 sports in contention.
 All events listed started after the opening ceremony except badminton, baseball, basketball, football, table tennis, and volleyball, which had preliminaries before the opening ceremony.
 Trampoline discipline of gymnastics, and the sports of chess and triathlon made their debut at the event.